diegobnh/iiswc_2022/README.md

 ## Requirements

 * ***CPU support*** We use Intel(R) Xeon(R) Gold 6240 CPU, but any other CPU supporting Intel Optane is suitable to perform the experiment.
 Also, intel optane memory is required.
-* ***Linux support*** The kernel must be greater than or equal to kernel 5.1 as it is from this version that the kernel brings support for the volatile-use of persistent memory as a hotplugged memory region (KMEM DAX).
+* ***Linux support*** The kernel must be greater than or equal to kernel 5.1.
+From that version the kernel brings support for the volatile-use of persistent memory as a hotplugged memory region (KMEM DAX).
 When this feature is enabled, persistent memory is seen as a separate memory-only NUMA node(s).
 * ***Utilities*** We use the [syscall-intercept](https://github.com/pmem/syscall_intercept) library responsible for intercepting memory allocations in user space.
 We also use [ipmctl](https://github.com/intel/ipmctl/releases) and [ndctl](https://github.com/pmem/ndctl) to configure intel optane and instantiate as numa node.

 ## Installation